shurushetr/3DChameleon_Snapmaker_2.0/README.md

 This is MK3 3Dchameleon version.
 I plan to upgrade to MK4 and will bring the repo up to speed unless community steps in and does it faster then me.

 # Discussion
-Please join the topic at the Snapmaker Forum -
+Please join the topic at the Snapmaker Forum - [3d Chameleon - up to 4 color/material printing with Single Extruder](https://forum.snapmaker.com/t/3d-chameleon-up-to-4-color-material-printing-with-single-extruder/37069)

 # Project Structure